- Highlight columns in comma (.csv), tab (.tsv), semicolon and pipe - separated files in different colors

 Content-based separator autodetection

-Rainbow CSV will run spreadsheet autodetection algorithm for all "Plain Text" files.
-In most cases this is a very cheap operation because autodetection would stop after checking only 1-2 topmost lines.
+Rainbow CSV runs a table autodetection algorithm for all "Plain Text" and "*.csv" files.
+In most cases, this is a very cheap operation because autodetection usually stops after checking only 1 or 2 topmost lines.

 CSVLint consistency check